MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Utility/Write-Debug.md

 ```

 ### CommonParameters

-This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable,
+-InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose,
+-WarningAction, and -WarningVariable.
+For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### System.String

-You can pipe a string that contains a debug message to **Write-Debug**.
+You can pipe a string that contains a debug message to `Write-Debug`.

 ## OUTPUTS

 ### None

-**Write-Debug** writes only to the debug stream.
+`Write-Debug` only writes to the debug stream.
 It does not return any output.

 ## NOTES